Sarah & Tom Bricker’s Top 10 Disney Nighttime Spectaculars & Fireworks

 The latter characters turn Mickey’s dream into a nightmare, and the little mouse uses the power of his imagination to overcome them.
 Along the way, Fantasmic races through a number of Disney stories and the elaborate production features dozens of live performers, massive sets, and rousing music to tell its larger-than-life story.

-The story is largely the same at Walt Disney World and Disneyland, with a variety of differences that give each the edge in various places.
-The biggest difference is the setting.
 Disneyland’s Fantasmic benefits heavily from its almost organic location on Tom Sawyer Island along the Rivers of America.
 That Fantasmic feels like it comes out of nowhere, and puts guests in the middle of the action.
+It can be a nightmare for crowd flow and most of the best views are reserved for dining packages.

-By contrast, Fantasmic is in a colossal amphitheater, making for a more impersonal production that doesn’t pack quite as much punch.
-From a practical perspective, it’s also much easier to see at Disney’s Hollywood Studios, and doesn’t result in the same bottlenecks.
+Fantasmic at DHS is in a colossal amphitheater, making for a more impersonal production that doesn’t pack quite as much punch.
+But it’s much easier to see at Disney’s Hollywood Studios, and doesn’t result in the same bottlenecks.
 In the end, both versions of Fantasmic are fantastic–and they definitely were not equals prior to the reimagining of the DHS version.

 Illuminations, EPCOT